-Palliative care is specialized medical care for people with serious illnesses and chronic diseases, such as cancer, heart and lung disease, kidney failure, Alzheimer's, and other long-term health problems.
+Palliative care is specialized medical care for people with serious illnesses and chronic diseases such as cancer, heart and lung disease, kidney failure, Alzheimer's, and other long-term health problems.
 The goal of palliative care is to improve quality of life for both the patient and the patient's caregivers by reducing stress and managing pain and symptoms.
-Palliative care is provided by a specially-trained team of healthcare providers who work together with a patient's other doctors to provide an extra layer of support.
+Palliative care is provided by a specially trained team of healthcare providers who work together with a patient's healthcare team to provide an extra layer of support.

-Palliative care can be started early when someone has a new diagnosis, such as cancer or another serious illness.
-It can also be started later in the progression of disease.
+Palliative care can be started early when someone has a new diagnosis or later as the disease and chronic conditions progress.
 The goal is to improve the quality of the patient's everyday life.
-Palliative care also provides support and resources to a patient's primary caregivers.
+Palliative care also provides support and resources to a patient's family and caregivers.

 Palliative care is:

 Palliative care is a team approach.
-The core team can include primary care providers, other specialists, palliative care doctors, nurse practitioners, nurses, and social workers or behevioral health providers who are palliative care specialists.
+The core team can include primary care providers, other specialists, palliative care doctors, nurse practitioners, nurses, social workers, and/or behavioral health providers who are palliative care specialists.
 Integrative care therapists, physical and occupational therapists, pharmacists, nutritionists, spiritual care providers, and others may also be part of a palliative care team.

 Healthcare providers should help patients find palliative care specialists when palliative care might help them manage debilitating symptoms of chronic disease.
 Palliative care is a subspecialty reimbursable by most insurers.
 A palliative care specialist will help patients better manage their symptoms to improve their quality of life.
-The palliative care specialist is an addition to a patient's existing care team-other healthcare providers still remain involved in their current roles.
+The palliative care specialist is an addition to a patient's existing care team.

 Palliative care is not just for people with terminal illnesses, but also for people with complex chronic conditions.